gary-dalton/public-documents/content/en/docs/Document system/_index.md

 The theme we choose to use, *Docsy*, requires the extended version of Hugo.

 * For Ubuntu, `sudo apt-get install hugo-extended`
-* For Windows, I use the [Chocolatey](https://chocolatey.org/) package manager.
+* For Windows, I use the most recent [binary](https://github.com/gohugoio/hugo/releases).
+Make certain it is the extended version
-  * Install Chocolatey following the instructions at [Installing Chocolatey](https://chocolatey.org/install)
-  * Install Hugo with `choco install hugo-extended -confirm`.
+  * Install by unzipping the file and placing it into a directory on your path.
 * Verify your installation with `hugo version`.

 Now read up on how to use Hugo.
 Don't read in too much detail but I especially recommend reading about the Directory Structure, Content Organization, Configuring Hugo and a little bit on Templating and Blocks.